Strategoose/gva_publication/README.md

 In this repo we use a [Jupyter/Ipython?](http://jupyter.org/) notebook for each publication to run source code contained in separate packages and create the publications's outputs.
 Jupyter allows for easy visualisation and documentation for [literate programming](https://en.wikipedia.org/wiki/Literate_programming), and has been adopted by major tech companies, including: [Google](https://cloud.google.com/datalab/) [(also)](https://research.google.com/colaboratory/), Microsoft, Bloomberg, [Netflix](https://medium.com/@NetflixTechBlog/notebook-innovation-591ee3221233), [IBM](https://www.ibm.com/cloud/pixiedust).
 Storing the source separately allows different aspects of the publications to be independtly version controlled.

-Publication will generally follow the following format:
+Each publication will generally follow the following format:

 Create a new folder in the publications/ directory (for example by duplicating a previous publication) which contains a publication.ipynb.

 In publication.ipynb:
   part 1 - Processes raw, sensitive, data to produces the aggregated, non-sensitive CSV, using the [gva_data_processing package](https://github.com/DCMSstats/gva/tree/master/gva_data_processing).
 Access to the sensitive, raw data is required to perform this step.
 However, the rest of the notebook can still be run using the aggregate CSV once it has been published.

   Part 2 - Produce written reports from the aggregate CSV, using the [report_maker](https://github.com/DCMSstats/gva/tree/master/report_maker) package.

   Part 3 - Produce spreadsheet files from the aggregate CSV, using the [spreadsheet_maker](www.spreadsheet_maker.com) package.

   Part 4 - Pass data to test scripts which ensure all outputs from all publications can be reproduced - according to the [Versioning](#versioning) section.

 Test [dashboard](https://gva-dot-dcms-statistics-internal.appspot.com/) with aggregate CSV in local development environment.

 Publish all outputs, tool automatically points to most up to date CSV so automatically updates.

 ## Using the package
-In most cases, users will want to clone the package so that they add updates to the package and save the changes to github.
-For following steps should be used as a workflow for making updates to the package.

 ### package structure
 This structure does not exactly match the contents of the repo and is simply for illustrative purposes.
 For example, it fakes a longer time period to help illustrate how the structure will grow over time.
 Notice that there is no folder for raw data, since it should never be stored in the package.